 Closely aligned to a down jacket’s weight is its packability.
 All of the factors covered above, including high fill powers, thin materials, simplified feature sets, and even trim fits, help decrease packed size.
 Whether or not this matters to you again goes back to when and where you’ll be wearing the jacket.
-And it’s also worth noting that even some of the casual pieces like REI’s 650 Down Jacket 2.0 can be easily squeezed in a pack or suitcase (although true winter designs like the 850 Stormhenge are exceptions).
+And it’s also worth noting that even some of the casual pieces like REI’s 650 Down Jacket 2.0 can be easily squeezed in a pack or suitcase.
 In terms of how the jackets can be stored, some models come with a separate stuff sack, which we like but have a tendency to lose eventually.
 Others can be stuffed into their own hand pocket or chest pocket via a two-sided zipper.
-And some larger pieces like the 850 Stormhenge aren’t packable at all due to their thick shell materials.
+On the other hand, some larger pieces aren’t packable at all due to their thick shell materials.
 Regardless, it’s best to leave your down jacket unstuffed when storing it so that the plumage retains its maximum loft over time.

 5. Weather Protection

 We’ll start by saying that down is not known for being able to withstand wet conditions on its own.
 When exposed to moisture, it clumps and loses its ability to insulate, which is bad news if you need the warmth.
 For this reason, we often choose a synthetic jacket if we're going out in wet weather, or we bring a rain jacket or hardshell along in our pack for the extra protection.

 The good news is that most modern down jackets have a range of features to help mitigate light to moderate precipitation.
-First, many have a durable water repellant (DWR) treatment on the shell that helps moisture bead up and run off instead of soaking in.
+First, many have a durable water repellent (DWR) treatment on the shell that helps moisture bead up and run off instead of soaking in.
 Again, this is good for light rain and snow, but in extended downpours, DWR gives in fairly quickly.
 We’re also seeing a number of different versions of water-repellent and hydrophobic down on the market.
 In these cases, the down itself is treated so that it resists absorbing moisture better than untreated down.